Which is Better, Salt Based Water Softeners or Salt-Free Water Softeners?

 Water is processed through catalytic media using a physical process called Template Assisted Crystallization (TAC).
 What happens is the hardness minerals are converted to a hardness crystal that is not able to bind to surfaces.
 This is actually water conditioning, not softening.
 A water test would show this result: before treatment 10 grains/gallon, result post/treatment 10 grains/gallon.
 Again, the hardness is still there… just changed so it won’t adhere to surfaces.

 There is no electrical valve needed on a salt-free system because the system works as a conditioner and never captures anything, therefore, eliminating the need to purge any minerals.
 Salt-Free Water Conditioners create hardness crystals but leave minerals present in the water.
 The crystals won’t adhere to surfaces so you will only see a reduction in scale build-up, not an elimination.
 Homeowners should not be expecting the same results as salt-based technology.
 Since a salt-free system crystallizes the calcium in your water, the calcium won’t be able to adhere to the insides of your pipes.
 That reduces scale buildup in your plumbing, which is the only benefit that a salt-free system offers.
-This falls far short of the many benefits a real water softener.
+This falls far short of the many benefits of a real water softener.
 Salt-based systems will outperform salt-free for overall water softening.
 The best way to soften water is with a salt-based softener.

 Which System Is Right for Your Family?